All Episodes

 Everybody now knows that this wasn't even really a policy speech, nor was this debacle of a thing, the joint session last Thursday night.

-The Oval Office, joint session of Congress speech, you name it, whatever he is touching, the whatever he's doing, wherever he goes, he is perverting a great institution.
+Whatever he is touching, whatever he's doing, wherever he goes, he is perverting a great institution, series of great institutions.

-Series of great institutions, the joint session of Congress speech is an institution that he perverted by turning it into a campaign appearance, using the Rose Garden and the Oval Office for just shameless pure political purposes.
+The joint session of Congress speech is an institution that he perverted by turning it into a campaign appearance, using the Rose Garden and the Oval Office for just shameless, pure political purposes.

-I know all presidents do it, but not in this brazen a way.
+I know old presidents do it, but not in this brazen a way.

 And some people who were invited to this, rich liberals, were caught outside going, what do you think of all this?